 Distraction can also stem from a general disinterest in whatever activity is causing your child’s attention to wander.
 In these cases, it can be productive to search for alternative activities to help them be more invested.

 Alternatively, show them a different way to tackle the task to see if you can spark their interest…

 5. Sleep and Nutrition

 The lack of a sleep routine and nutrition(too much sugar) are responsible for distraction issues.
-If your child isn’t sleeping enough at night or is a fussy eater that doesn’t enjoy a balanced diet, it could contribute to their distraction problems.
+For example, if your child isn’t sleeping enough at night or is a fussy eater that doesn’t enjoy a balanced diet, it could contribute to their distraction problems.

 How To Help A Distracted Child – 5 Rules

 Here are some of the best-recommended ways to help distracted children become more stable and engaged versions of themselves.

 1. Consistent Schedule

-If you want to know how to help a distracted child, one of the first and most effective things to do is set up a regular and consistent schedule for your child.
+If you want to know how to help a distracted child, one of the first and most effective things is to set up a regular and consistent schedule for your child.

-Getting them into a routine that they can recognize and start to rely on is a good way to help them with their distraction issues.
+Getting them into a routine that they can recognize and start to rely on is an excellent way to help them with their distraction issues.